uPortal-Project/uPortal/README.md

 [![Master Branch Build Status](https://travis-ci.org/Jasig/uPortal.png?branch=master)](https://travis-ci.org/Jasig/uPortal)

 ## Requirements
-* JDK 1.7 or later - The JRE alone is NOT sufficient, a full JDK is required
+* JDK 1.8 - The JRE alone is NOT sufficient, a full JDK is required
-* Servlet 3.0 Container - Tomcat 7.0 or later is required.
-(NOTE:  Tomcat 8 is not yet supported.)
-There some configuration changes that must be made for Tomcat which are documented in the [uPortal manual](https://wiki.jasig.org/display/UPM42/Installing+Tomcat).
+* Servlet 3.1 Container - Tomcat 8.0 is required.
+(NOTE:  Tomcat 7 may continue to work in the early 4.3 period.
+We reserve the right to use leverage Servlet 3.1, JSP 2.3, EL 3.0 and Web Socket 1.1)  There some configuration changes that must be made for Tomcat which are documented in the [uPortal manual](https://wiki.jasig.org/display/UPM42/Installing+Tomcat).
 * Maven 3.2.2 or later
 * Ant 1.8.2 or 1.9.3 or later.